logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

   items: [fierce, dnsenum, amass, dnsrecon, sublist3r, theharvester, recon-ng, netdiscover, amap, enum4linux, onesixtyone]
 ```

-In the configuration file, find the line that begins `Netcat Remote Code Execution in Container`.
+In the configuration file, find the line that begins `- Netcat Remote Code Execution in Container`.
 Replace the entire contents of the rule with the following:

 ```